Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models

 This makes the overall problem easier and reduces the minimax risk (associated with $\Db^*$) by a factor of $(k/n_2)$.
-On the other hand, since there are no sparsity constraints on $\Db^*$, the error associated with the sparse factor $\Ab^*$ follows the parametric rate of $(k/m)$ in the large sample regime. \item {\bf Small sample regime} or when $m\preceq(n_1r\vee k)$.
+Similarly, $\frac{k}{m}\cdot\Delta(k,n_2)$ is the error term associated with the sparse factor $\Ab^*$, and it follows the parametric rate of $(k/m)$ in the large sample regime provided $k\geq n_2$. \item {\bf Small sample regime} or when $m\preceq(n_1r\vee k)$.
 In this case the minimax risk in (\ref{eqn:thm:general}) becomes

 Equation (\ref{eqn:gen_result:ssr}) implies that the minimax risk in estimating the unknown matrix doesn't become arbitrarily large when the nominal number of observations is much smaller than the number of \emph{degrees of freedom} in the factors (or when $m\ll n_1r+k$), but is instead lower bounded by the squared-amplitude ($\mathrm{A^2_{max}}$) of the sparse factor (provided there are sufficient non-zeros in $\Ab^*$ for all the \emph{degrees of freedom} to manifest).
 This is a direct consequence of our assumption that the entries of the factors are bounded. \end{itemize}